Meet the Google Weather API: Real time weather for maps

 Google claims that its weather model significantly outperforms ENS, the leading ensemble forecast from the European Centre for Medium-Range Weather Forecasts.
 In an era marked by climate change, the model offers improved accuracy in predicting both the timing and impact of extreme weather events.
 For instance, it successfully forecasted the path of Hurricane Milton 4 to 7 days in advance and identified the formation of Hurricane Helene a full two weeks before landfall.

-The Google Weather API has two main endpoints:
+The API has two main endpoints:

 1. Current Conditions, which returns information about current weather conditions at a specific location.